ESG and Sustainability – What’s the difference?

 ESG and Sustainability have some similarities in that they address the environmental and social aspects.
 However, there are some differences; while sustainability may mean different things to different entities, ESG is about the specific set of criteria denoting environmental, social, and governance.

-ESG is an acronym standing for the environment, social, and governance, where environment denotes reduction of carbon and other greenhouse emission or generally protecting the environment.
+ESG is an acronym standing for the environment, social, and governance, where environment denotes the reduction of carbon and other greenhouse emission or generally protecting the environment.
 Social criteria look into how entities manage the relationship between and among stakeholders, while governance denotes practising fairness and transparency in the management as well as actively disclosing information to the relevant stakeholders.

 Comparing the scope of each, it is evident that there is a difference.
 The distinction between the two is well marked and arguably relevant in the sphere of investment.